Brad Thomas (baseball): International career and Olympics

 Thomas was a member of the Australian national baseball team and competed at the 2000 Sydney Olympics, where the team did not medal.
-Following this, he adopted the surname "Oly," a personal tribute to his Olympic appearance.
+Following this, he adopted the surname "Oly," a personal tribute to his Olympic appearance, which the team lost.

 9/11 incident

 Thomas was a member of the Minnesota Twins Double-A Affiliate, competing in the 2001 playoffs.
 He had originally scheduled a flight to Australia for 11 September 2001.
 His original flight, via Los Angeles, was American Airlines Flight 11 that hit the World Trade Center.
 Michael Cuddyer hit a walk-off home run to send the team to the second round of the playoffs, forcing Thomas to change his flight plans.